 Day - 8

-Location: Ljubljana - Today is a free day to explore Ljubljana further.
-Maybe set off on a daytrip to Bled – gifted with immense natural beauty, Bled ranks among the most scenic of alpine resorts.
-Its fairy tale-like scenery includes a castle, a tranquil lake and an island topped with a church.
-Maybe take a Pletna boat ride (a wooden, awning-covered boat rowed by a special oarsman) across Lake Bled to its island, then climb the 99 steps to St Mary's Church.
+Location: Ljubljana - Take a daytrip to beautiful Bled today, ranked as one of the most scenic alpine resorts in Europe, and spend the hours as you wish.
+Bled’s fairytale-like scenery includes a castle, a tranquil lake and an island topped with a church.
+Maybe take a pletna boat ride (a wooden, awning-covered boat rowed by a special oarsman) across Lake Bled to its island, then climb the 99 steps to St Mary’s Church.
 After, be sure to seek out the famous Bled cream cake – nearly every cafe and cake shop in town claims their cream cake is the best!
-There's also plenty of action for adrenaline junkies on offer today, like rafting, caving, cycling, canoeing, boating or swimming.
-Tonight, maybe join your fellow travellers for dinner and try two other local specialities– struklji (rolled dumplings) or potica (nut roll).
+There’s also plenty of action for adrenaline junkies on offer today, so pick what suits you best, from rafting, caving and cycling to canoeing, boating or swimming.
+Tonight, maybe join your fellow travellers for dinner and try two other local specialties – struklji (rolled dumplings) and potica (nut roll) – before returning to Ljubljana.

 Day - 9